All the States that are Changing their MCLE Rules due to the Coronavirus Pandemic

 - Minnesota: The Supreme Court of Minnesota has issued an order temporarily waiving the credit limitation for On Demand courses.
 Minnesota attorneys in Category 3 who are due to report their requirement on August 31, 2020 (for the 2017-2020 reporting year), may complete all of their requirement as On Demand courses.

 - Mississippi: The Supreme Court of Mississippi issued an order waiving the in-person CLE requirement for the 2019-2020 reporting year.
 Attorneys may complete their CLE requirement via online webinars or live, in-person programs.
 Additionally, the completion deadline has been extended to September 30, 2020, and the reporting deadline has been extended to October 15, 2020.
 Attorneys unable to comply with the temporary amendments may seek a hardship exemption and/or extension from the Commission.

 - Missouri: The Supreme Court of Missouri has issued an order extending the 2020 CLE deadline to September 30, 2020 (previously June 30).
 The reporting deadline is extended to October 31, 2020 but MO will not assess any late fees for courses completed and reported on or before December 31, 2020.

-- Montana: The Supreme Court of Montana Commission of Continuing Legal Education will not assess any late fees as long as the required credits are completed and reported by May 15, 2020 (the usual deadline for completion is March 31).
+- Montana: (This rule change has now expired.)
+The Supreme Court of Montana Commission of Continuing Legal Education will not assess any late fees as long as the required credits are completed and reported by May 15, 2020 (the usual deadline for completion is March 31).
 Montana attorneys can complete all of their credits online via a combination of live webcasts and On Demand programs.

 - Nebraska: The Nebraska Supreme Court has issued an order temporarily removing the limit to distance learning courses.
 Attorneys can complete up to ten credits of distance learning for all CLE requirements due on or before January 20, 2021.
 This includes the 2020 requirement.